- 9 min read

 The real agent stack is auth, policy, and runtime controls

 Another OpenAI post from the same day, “From model to agent: Equipping the Responses API with a computer environment”, is revealing for a different reason.
-The security story is not “our model is so aligned it can be trusted with anything.”
-The story is isolation.
+The security story is isolation, not “our model is so aligned it can be trusted with anything.”

 Their description of the runtime amounts to a security architecture doc in disguise:

-That is the right mental model.
-The model is not the authority.
-It is a planner operating inside a box.
+That’s the right mental model.
+The model is a planner operating inside a box.
+The platform holds the authority.

 The same pattern shows up in OpenAI’s 28 January post on link safety.
-The stronger guarantee they aimed for was not “this domain feels reputable.”
-It was “this exact URL is already known to be public from an independent web index.”
+The stronger guarantee they aimed for was “this exact URL is already known to be public from an independent web index”, rather than “this domain feels reputable”.
 If not, the system falls back to user control.

-I like that a lot because it is so unglamorous.
-No magical classifier that promises to detect all bad intent.
-No heroic claim that the model just “knows” when a link is safe.
+I like that a lot because it’s so unglamorous: no magical classifier that promises to detect all bad intent, no heroic claim that the model just “knows” when a link is safe.
 Just a tighter safety property, narrower automation, and a checkpoint when certainty drops.

 What too many teams are still getting wrong